 - Demonstrate advanced skills in the CSWE Core Competencies as listed in the Comprehensive Skills Evaluation portion of the Learning Agreement and Comprehensive Skills Evaluation. - Complete a self-assessment (suggested activity) by rating themselves on the Comprehensive Skills Evaluation and submitting it to the Field Instructor. - Review and discuss the semester Evaluation completed by the Field Instructor, who makes the grade recommendation.
-If satisfied that the content accurately reflects progress, students sign in the space indicated. - Ensure that the completed Evaluation is submitted electronically to the Field Liaison. - Complete required number of Field placement hours (20/week).
+If satisfied that the content accurately reflects progress, students sign in the space indicated. - Ensure that the completed Evaluation is submitted electronically to the Field Liaison. - Complete required number of Field placement hours (20 hrs/week traditional; 40 hrs/week block placement).

-Due: Student and Field Instructor will complete the Year-End Evaluation and submit electronically along with the signed Reflective Learning Tool Log to Field Liaison by Unit 15.
+Due: Student and Field Instructor will complete the Mid-Year Evaluation and submit electronically along with the signed Reflective Learning Tool Log to Field Liaison by Unit 15.